 The AICPA content outlines, study outlines, etc., will be used to acquire and assimilate the knowledge tested on the examination.
 This, however, should be only one-half of your preparation program.
 The other half should be spent practicing how to work questions.
 Some candidates probably spend over 90% of their time reviewing material tested on the CPA exam.
-Much more time should be allocated to working previous examination questions.
+Much more time should be allocated to working examination questions under exam conditions.
 Working examination questions serves two functions.
-First, it helps you develop a solutions approach as well as solutions that will maximize your score.
+First, it helps you develop a solutions approach that will maximize your score.
 Second, it provides the best test of your knowledge of the material.

 The multiple-choice questions and answer explanations can be used in many ways.
 First, they may be used as a diagnostic evaluation of your knowledge.
-For example, before beginning to review audit sampling you may wish to answer 10 to 15 multiple-choice questions to determine your ability to answer CPA examination questions on audit sampling.
+For example, before beginning to review financial management you may wish to answer 10 to 15 multiple-choice questions to determine your ability to answer CPA examination questions on financial management.
 The apparent difficulty of the questions and the correctness of your answers will allow you to determine the necessary breadth and depth of your review.
 Additionally, exposure to examination questions prior to review and study of the material should provide motivation.
-You will develop a feel for your level of proficiency and an understanding of the scope and difficulty of past examination diagnostic multiple-choice questions.
+You will develop a feel for your level of proficiency and an understanding of the scope and difficulty of past examination questions.
 Moreover, your review materials will explain concepts encountered in the diagnostic multiple-choice questions.

 Second, the multiple-choice questions can be used as a poststudy or postreview evaluation.
 You should attempt to understand all concepts mentioned (even in incorrect answers) as you answer the questions.
 Refer to the explanation of the answer for discussion of the alternatives even though you selected the correct response.
-Thus, you should read the explanation of the unofficial answer unless you completely understand the question and all of the alternative answers.
+Thus, you should read the explanation of the answer unless you completely understand the question and all of the alternative answers.

 Third, you may wish to use the multiple-choice questions as a primary study vehicle.
 This is probably the quickest but least thorough approach in preparing for the exam.
-Make a sincere effort to understand the question and to select the correct response before referring to the unofficial answer and explanation.
-In many cases, the explanations will appear in-adequate because of your lack of familiarity with the topic.
-Always refer back to an appropriate study source, such as the outlines and text in this volume, your auditing textbook, AICPA pronouncements, etc.
+Make a sincere effort to understand the question and to select the correct response before referring to the answer and explanation.
+In many cases, the explanations will appear inadequate because of your lack of familiarity with the topic.
+Always refer back to an appropriate study source, such as the outlines and text in this volume, your economics, information systems, finance and cost accounting textbooks, etc.